(Last Updated On: March 26, 2022)

 That is because it is illegal for United States Military personnel to copy their ID cards.
 It is that simple!

-However, so many people want to understand how to make sure they are fakes that we have created the following.
+However, so many people want to understand how to make sure they are fakes that we have created the following to help spot fake Military ID Cards.

 United States Military ID Cards Are Called “CAC” – Common Access Cards

-Common Access Card (CAC): The CAC, a “smart” card about the size of a credit card, is the standard identification for active duty uniformed Service personnel, Selected Reserve, U.S. Department of Defence [DoD] civilian employees, and eligible contractor personnel.
+Common Access Card (CAC): The CAC Military ID Card (a “smart” card about the size of a credit card), is the standard identification for active duty uniformed Service personnel, Selected Reserve, U.S. Department of Defence [DoD] civilian employees, and eligible contractor personnel.
 It is also the principal card used to enable physical access to buildings and controlled spaces, and it provides access to DoD computer networks and systems.

-The four different types of cards are listed below.
+The four different types of Military ID Cards are listed below.
 The card you will be eligible for will be determined by your “Sponsor,” the person affiliated with the DoD or other federal agency responsible for verifying and authorizing your need for an ID card.
-The uses of the card depending on the component/Command that you support.
+The uses of the card depend on the component/Command that you support.
 Each component/Command can customize the CAC to meet its specific needs.

 The standard card for active duty personnel in accordance with Geneva Conventions requirements.